 Exfoliation is a known strategy in the realm of skincare.
-Sugar scrubs, natural exfoliants, promise to slough off dead skin cells, promote blood flow, and stimulate collagen production, vital for skin elasticity.
-While this method can improve the skin’s texture and tone, its ability to reduce stretch marks’ appearance significantly has yet to be firmly established in scientific studies.
+Sugar scrubs and natural exfoliants promise to slough off dead skin cells, promote blood flow, and stimulate collagen production, vital for skin elasticity.
+While this method can improve the skin’s texture and tone, its ability to reduce the appearance of stretch marks significantly has yet to be firmly established in scientific studies.

 Packed with vitamins and antioxidants, olive oil is another natural moisturizer that many turn to for stretch mark solutions.
 While it can nourish the skin and improve texture over time, its direct effect on reducing stretch marks remains anecdotal.